spilly0/git-workshop/README.md

 # Adder

-This will accept a file and sume the numbers
+This will accept a file and sume the numbersfslkdjlskdjf